-5.2 Pharmacokinetic Properties
+5.2 Pharmacokinetic properties

-In adults, following oral administration of 10 to 60 mg/m2 Idarubicin, Idarubicin was rapidly absorbed with the maximum plasma concentrations of 4-12.65 ng/mL achieved in 1 to 4 hours after dosing.
+In adults, following oral administration of 10 to 60 mg/m2 idarubicin, idarubicin was rapidly absorbed with the maximum plasma concentrations of 4-12.65 ng/mL achieved in 1 to 4 hours after dosing.
 The terminal half-life was 12.7±6.0 hrs (mean±SD).
-Following intravenous administration of Idarubicin in adults, the terminal half-life was 13.9±5.9 hrs, similar to that observed after the oral administration.
+Following intravenous administration of idarubicin in adults, the terminal half-life was 13.9±5.9 hrs, similar to that observed after the oral administration.

-After I.V. administration, Idarubicin is extensively metabolised to an active metabolite, idarubicinol, which is slowly eliminated with a plasma T{1/2} ranging between 41 - 69 hours.
-The drug is eliminated by biliary and renal excretion, mostly in the form or idarubicinol.
+After i.v. administration, idarubicin is extensively metabolised to an active metabolite, idarubicinol, which is slowly eliminated with a plasma $T{\frac{1}{2}}$ ranging between 41 - 69 hours.
+The drug is eliminated by biliary and renal excretion, mostly in the form of idarubicinol.

-Studies of cellular (nucleated blood and bone marrow cells) in leukemic patients have shown that peak cellular Idarubicin concentrations are reached a few minutes after injection.
+Studies of cellular (nucleated blood and bone marrow cells) in leukaemic patients have shown that peak cellular idarubicin concentrations are reached a few minutes after injection.